metrorailings/OwlBlog/content/posts/week-14-insights-1.md

 Kyler's passes have lacked touch, but Conner made a fantastic catch on an option route.
 James Conner is a true vector on offense.

 Murray threw a pretty bad interception, though Aaron Donald may have tipped the pass.
 His small stature hurts him here.
 Is there a place under center for the little man?

+Three defenders on Cooper Kupp and he still catches the ball.
+That alone proves his vector status.